Individual Record 4

 Alhambra in those days consisted of a few scattered farm houses, while in the village there were two stores, and a blacksmith shop.
 The Post Office was located in the general store.
 Paved streets were unknown, the village roads being nothing but dusty country roads.
 A natural lake north of the village was the old swimming pool; and quail and other wild game were hunted by Henry and his brothers for food.
 Nearly everyone rode bicycles, and bicycle races were common entertainment.
 When Garfield Avenue was cut south from the Southern Pacific Railroad tracks (which went to the Pacific Ocean), Hans Olson, his father, planted ornamental camphor trees along the thoroughfare.
 It was Henry's job to carry the water to keep the trees alive.

 As a young man, Henry was quite the ladies man, and he and his friends and family held and attended many parties and picnics.
 The newspapers of the day were filled with the local social events.
 In 1899, he was a founder and treasurer of the Eccentric Bachelor Club, and chairman of its Soldier's Reception Committee.
 He was second tenor in a quartet, and also entertained with his violin.
-The violin is currently in my possession.
+The violin is currently in the possession of his granddaughter Karen Hancock.

 Mt.
 Baldy, California Mt.
 Baldy, California In 1925, Henry, with the help of the his family, built the family's vacation cabin in the village at Mt.
 Baldy, in the nearby San Gabriel mountains.
-This was used by all members of their extended family and their friends.
-The photographs at the right show Amy supervising the work, and the cabin after a snowstorm.
+The cabin was used by all members of their extended family and by their friends.
+The photographs at the right show Amy supervising as the family works, and the cabin after a snowstorm.

 Henry died at home on 9 May 1934 at the age of 54.
 Cause of death was renal tuberculosis.
-At the the time of his death he was the proprietor of the Alhambra Planning Mill.
-He is buried Olson family plot in the San Gabriel Cemetery, along with his wife and daughter Agnes.
+At the the time of his death he had been the proprietor of the Alhambra Planning Mill for 30 years, working up to a month before his death.

 Time of Birth} Time of Death} 11:00 a.m.
 Fraternal/Social} Masons; Kiwanis